robbert-harms/MDT/docs/_getting_started/single_subject_analysis.rst

 For example, the CHARMED models requires that the "TE" is specified in your protocol.
 MDT will help you by warning you if the available data is not suited for the selected model.

-To add additional data to your model computations, you can use the additional keyword arguments to the :func:`~mdt.utils.load_problem_data` command.
+To add additional data to your model computations, you can use the additional keyword arguments to the :func:`~mdt.utils.load_dmri_input_data` command.